c# Error Register your Handlers with the Container [SOLVED!]

 }

-In this example, the MyHandler class implements the IHandler interface and receives an instance of a logger through constructor injection.
+In the example above, the MyHandler class implements the IHandler interface and receives an instance of a logger through constructor injection.
 Within the Handle() method, the handler logic is enclosed in a try-catch block to catch any exceptions that may occur.
 If an exception is caught, it is logged using the injected logger, allowing for effective error tracking and analysis.
-Additionally, you can implement specific error handling or fallback behaviors within the catch block.
+You can also implement specific error handling or fallback behaviors within the catch block.

 Examples and Code Samples

-To provide a practical understanding of registering handlers with a dependency injection container, let’s explore a couple of examples:
+To get a better understanding of registering handlers with a dependency injection container, here are a couple of examples:

 Registering an EmailNotificationHandler: